BrightBites® is a non-profit project that breaks this challenge down into fun, easy badges.

 Southwestern Public Health has been fully trained on the policy, so if you have any questions about interpreting it, please contact us.

-All publicly funded schools in Elgin County and Oxford County are very lucky to have Student Nutrition Programs which help to ensure students are nourished and ready to learn at school.
+Most publicly funded school in Elgin County and Oxford County are very fortunate to have Student Nutrition Programs which help to ensure students are nourished and ready to learn at school.

 No matter what subject you teach, you may have the greatest influence on a child’s health of any adult outside of the home.
 What you say and do as it relates to healthy eating and healthy growth can have lasting impressions.

 ‘A Tool for Every Teacher’ addresses frequently asked questions about role modelling and teaching to positively impact your students, and looks into the following topics: media literacy; healthy eating; physical activity; healthy weights; healthy body image; and eating disorders.

 If you do suspect an eating disorder in one of your students, please consult your School PHN for help and direction.